Xuanyiyiren/Xuanyiyiren/README.md

-I am now an undergraduate student major in Physics.
+I am now an undergraduate student major in Nuclear Physics.
 My research interests involve high energy physics theory(hep-th) and high energy phenomenology(hep-ph).
 I am also interest in many other fields.
 You can learn more about me on [my personal website](https://xuanyiyiren.github.io/).